DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 - After the screen fades from black and Allister wakes up, a dialogue portal spawns in front of him.
 - The player interacts with the dialogue portal to hear the main portion of the introduction dialogue.
 - The player then leaves the room through the exit portal.
-- The player enters the "question room". *This is an opportunity for more dialogue*
+- The player enters the "question room". *This is an opportunity for more dialogue.* Something short, though.
+- The player approaches the question rune and answers the questions.
+- They then leave the room through the exit portal.
+- The player enters the first room of the run.
+Loading in the first room of the run is *another opportunity for more dialogue*.
+Again, something short.
+- Considering that the play

 ## Journal Tables
 Right now, the implementation of the journal tables feel... underwhelming.
 Players walk up to it, read a note, and that's it.